 Criterion Limit value for SPG operation Remark Interruption of the synchronization beams < 60 s Protective field length only dependent on ISO 13855.
 Interruption of the transport flow necessary No Distance from the transport material to the protective device < 200 mm No additional measure necessary since it is not possible to squeeze through between transport material and protective device.
 200 mm Additional measure necessary, e.g., fencing or wicket gates.
-The evaluation of the wicket gates can be performed with operating mode 6 if necessary (see chapter 4.4.4 "Operating mode 6 - Partial gating").
 Interruption of the two sensors PS1 and PS2 is possible by a person No Select a sufficiently large distance between the sensors, e.g., 700 mm.
-Protective-field filter time 2 s (operating mode 1, operating mode 6) 1 s (operating A brief clearing of the protective field is possible without interruption of the gating event.
-Small gaps in the transport material can thereby be tolerated (see chapter 4.1 "Overview and princi- mode 5) 0.5 s (operating mode 4) ple").
+Protective-field filter time 1 s A brief clearing of the protective field is possible without interruption of the gating event.
+Small gaps in the transport material can thereby be tolerated (see chapter 4.1 "Overview and principle").
 For a conveyor speed of 0.3 m/s, gaps of up to 300 mm are tolerated in operating mode 5 (1 s x 0.3 m/s = 300 mm).